GunelD/As2_db/README.md

 5. Check the database connection.
 6. Open the BookstoreApplication class.
 7. Check the getConnection method and update the database connection details (URL, username, password) according to your setup.
-8. Run the BookstoreApplication class:
+8. Run the BookstoreApplication class
-This class contains the main method to execute the methods for CRUD operations which are provided in Manager classes(BookManager.java, AuthorManager.java etc)
+9. Choose any option you want to perform and press the corresponding number from the list in the user interface.